ElastiCourse/Elasti/README.md

 # ElastiCourse-community

-This repo will host discussions posted to ElastiCourse.com.
+This repo will host discussions posted on ElastiCourse.com.
 The discussion-based comments system is powered by Giscus.
-It requires a Github account to post comments to the site.
+It requires a Github account to post comments on the website.